Macbeth (Nesbø novel): Plot summary

 Macbeth fabricates evidence of illegal activity against Duff, and his SWAT team are sent to kill him.
 Duff escapes to the Capitol, where he meets up with Malcolm and Fleance and the three decide to confront and depose Macbeth.

 After killing her own child, Lady is haunted by images of babies and loses her mind.
 Without her guidance, Macbeth becomes more unhinged, seeing everyone as a danger to him.
-He captures Tourtell's illegitimate son, Kasi, and uses him to try and blackmail Tourtell into declaring a State of Emergency, an act that would make Macbeth the de facto ruler in Fife.
+He captures Mayor Tourtell's illegitimate son, Kasi, and uses him to try and blackmail Tourtell into declaring a State of Emergency, an act that would make Macbeth the de facto ruler in Fife.

 Lennox, a former inspector who worked for Hecate, is paralysed saving Mayor Tourtell.
 He is taken to Hecate in a wheelchair and drops a hand grenade into the drugs operation, destroying it and mortally wounding Hecate in the process.

 Lady commits suicide, leaving Macbeth with only two colleagues who support him.
 The three are holed up in the Inverness.
 Fleance attempts to attack them from the rear, but Macbeth stops him.
 Seyton, one of Macbeth's colleagues, prepares to kill Kasi, but Macbeth stabs him before an old steam engine is released from its plinth and sent downhill into the Inverness.
 Crashing through the walls, it severs the ropes holding up the chandelier, which crashes down onto Macbeth, injuring him.
 Macbeth goads Duff into killing him, so that he can be reunited with Lady.